(This post was last updated on: 2/3/23.)

 - Dump a meal into the crock pot everyday that you will freeze for later.
 If you double this, you will have dinner for tonight and one for later.

 - Use two crock pots at the same time, or use a crock pot to make a freezer meal and use your instapot or air fryer to make tonight’s dinner.
-Get as many kitchen appliances going as you can at the same time to save you time.
+Get as many kitchen appliances going as you can simultaneously to save you time.

 - Purchase frozen dinner meals from the grocery store.